ietf-wg-acme/acme/draft-ietf-acme-acme.md

 lookups and all record lookups in furtherance of a challenge scheme (A, AAAA, TXT, etc.).

-Further, an ACME-based CA can use the Certification Authority Authorization record {{!RFC6844}} to prevent it from being misdirected and generate an unauthorized issuance.
+Further, it is RECOMMENDED that ACME-based CA use the Certification Authority Authorization record {{!RFC6844}} to prevent it from being misdirected and thereby generate an unauthorized issuance.

 ## Default Virtual Hosts